 While some people are having a great experience, others are running into problems on their iPhone SE 2.

-As we push deeper into the year we continue to hear about issues plaguing the device.
+As we push deeper into 2021 we continue to hear about issues plaguing the device.
 We haven’t heard about any widespread “gate” issues, but we have heard about various bugs and performance issues.

 With that in mind, we want to take you through the most important things to know, right now, iPhone SE 2 problems.

-This guide we’ll take you through the current state of these issues, potential fixes for problems, places to find feedback about problems, and what’s next from Apple.
+This guide we’ll take you through the current state of these issues, potential fixes for problems, places to find feedback about problems, and information about the next iOS 14 software update for iPhone SE 2 users.

 iPhone SE 2 Problems